 This morning I wrote on Facebook, “Who can recommend a plumber in Palm Bay, FL?
 I’m on a septic system.
 One slow flushing toilet yesterday, today the other one also a slow flush.
 Heard a sucking sound in toilet #2 a minute after toilet #1 was flushed, opened it and saw the water had drained out of the bowl.
 I’ll plunge but want a referral to a plumber.”
 An hour later I went to Home Depot for a new plunger and Carl in the plumbing dept said from what I told him — and he asked several questions for details — I don’t have a clog but may want to check the filter.
 I had the grey tank rejuvenated in 2011 and the black tank pumped out about the same time.
 I came home from Home Depot and both are working fine.
 I got lots of referrals to plumbers, however, and here they are with contact info if I have it: Continue reading

 My friend Celeste is having a problem with constipation and hemorhoids.
 I looked up the metaphysical cause, which said “holding onto past angers and being afraid to let go of them.”
 Celeste told me, “I don’t know how to release the past hurt and anger.
 My dad passed when I was 15.
 Two years later, I got a blood clot in my brain.
 I was the youngest and the only child left at home.
 My mom never liked me.
 At an early age, I just didn’t like her either.
 I had just run away from home and within a month I got the blood clot.
 Since I was on mom’s insurance, she was called.
+I’m glad for that insurance in retrospect, since, I felt strongly about only getting on board with over 80 life insurance, I thought, I would never need it in my youth, silly me.
 She came and was beyond livid.
 She felt somehow I purposely developed that blood clot just for the attention.
 She really never spoke to me again.
 Not that she spoke to me much, or kindly before that.
 I honestly don’t know how to get over it all.
 I have tried several ways.
 And I seem to keep reliving my childhood…I am in situations I perceive I am “stuck in and unloved.
 I wish I knew how to release the past hurt and anger.”
 I shared with Celeste a process that works for me for releasing hurt and overcoming grief.
 I felt great relief after I did the process for the first time.
 As time went on and the hurt and grief arose again, I would repeat the process.
 Here it is for you: Continue reading

 We are attracted to people that feel familiar on an energetic level – which means (until we start clearing our emotional process) people that emotionally / vibrationally feel like our parents did when we were very little kids.
 At a certain point in my process I realized that if I met a woman who felt like my soul mate, that the chances were pretty huge that she was one more unavailable woman that fit my pattern of being attracted to someone who would reinforce the message that I wasn’t good enough, that I was unlovable.
 The way to stop reacting out of our inner children is to release the stored emotional energy from our childhoods by doing the grief work that will heal our wounds.
 The only effective, long term way to clear our emotional process is to grieve the wounds which we suffered as children.
 Until we start releasing the hurt, sadness, rage, shame, terror – the emotional grief energy – from our childhoods we will keep having dysfunctional relationships.
 Robert Burney, M.A.